Dovetail-Automata/docker-cross-builder/README.md

 Debian mainline package streams, someday, this method also enables building against e.g. a Raspbian system root, where lagging package versions are sufficient to break `Multi-Arch:` package installation.

-## TODO

-- Test build viability
-  - Currently, RIP builds are known to pass regression tests (the built source tree must be copied to an ARM host with Machinekit run-time dependencies installed to test).
-  - Packages have not been tested.
-Their viability must be determined before taking this project further.
-- Wheezy builds
-  - The Emdebian repo was compromised some time back, and Wheezy cross-build tool chains were lost.
-That may be a problem for `armhf` architecture builds.
-- Other achitectures:
-  - Raspberry Pi builds should work the same way as `armhf`.
-The tool chain may be different for `armel`.